shoui520/CF-SV7-Linux/README.md

 * [Add support for power switch + keyboard to wake](?tab=readme-ov-file#enable-power-switch-to-wake-and-keyboard-for-s2idle)
 * [Function keys](?tab=readme-ov-file#function-keys)

+＊Install script is untested by me.
+But if you follow everything here sequentially, everything should just work.
 ## Arch Install

 Boot into an Arch installation media (Archiso).